CareSuper

-CARE Super (stylised CareSuper) is an Australian industry superannuation fund, focussing on superannuation for people engaged in professional, managerial, administration and service occupations.
-Established in 1986, CareSuper now services over 245,000 members Australia-wide and has over $19.7 billion in funds under management.
+CARE Super (stylised CareSuper) is an Australian industry super fund.

-Industry superannuation fund
+It was established in 1986, as a retirement fund for people in professional, managerial, administration and service industries.
+It services over 500,000 members Australia-wide and has $53 billion in funds under management.

-As an industry super fund, CareSuper is run only to profit members.
-Unlike many insurance company and bank owned super funds, industry funds are not in business to make a profit for shareholders.
+As a mutual fund, all profits earned by CareSuper's trustee is returned to members of the fund.

 History

 Formerly the ‘Clerical, Administrative and Related Employees Superannuation Plan’, CareSuper was established in 1986 as one of the early industry superannuation funds in Australia to meet award super requirements.

 In the new year of 1987, companies were invited to participate in CareSuper, the first to join was Siemens Limited.

 In 1999, CareSuper became a public offer fund, enabling non employer-sponsored individuals to join the CareSuper Personal Plan.

 In July 2007, CareSuper introduced a Pension product, allowing members to stay with the fund as they move towards or commence retirement.